ndhorton/rb120/notes/rb129/problematic_questions.md

-q3 - very long question, could practice structuring reply, split it into multiple questions?
+q3 - I do not see a way to describe 'why' what is output in detail, and answer the two questions on top of it in much less than 15 minutes.
+The code is just too complicated and the constant resolution question just requires so much detail in response (including stuff about namespaced constant resolution that is not mentioned in the material)

-q4 - again just a long and awkward question to answer
+q4 - again just a long and awkward question to answer.
+Can be done in around 10 minutes.
+Would be difficult to do in much less.

-q7 - Found this awkward
+q12 - Definitely don't bother with this again

-q12 - A kind of scattered, unclear grouping of example/question.
-Is the idea here that the Array is technically a collaborator but we should focus on the objects of custom classes that are stored in the array?
-Took me just under 11 mins and a lot of it was just describing an overly elaborate example that doesn't seem to demonstrate anything very clear about the LS material.
-Not sure it's worth bothering with this one again

 q12 - took a long time to answer